Healthy Homes Assessment Hongoeka

 Insulation Hongoeka

-Ceiling and underfloor insulation is mandatory in all rental houses as of July 1st, 2019.
-Property managers and landlords have to make sure that the insulation is up to current quality.
-In some cases, an existing insulation on the ceiling or in the sub floor space might need to be added or replaced.
+The insulation of the ceiling and underfloor is a requirement in all rental homes as of July 1st, 2019.
+All landlords and property managers have to make sure that the insulation is in line with this new standard.
+In some instances, old ceiling insulation as well as insulation within the sub floor space may require to be topped up or replaced.

-The "R" refers to thermal resistance, and is a measure of how well the insulation is able to resist heat flow.
-The more R-value is higher, the more efficient the insulation.
+The "R" refers to thermal resistance and is a gauge of how well the insulation withstands heat flow.
+The more R-value is higher, the better the insulation.

 Hongoeka Moisture Ingress & Drainage

-Protecting your rental property from water damage isn’t only about the inside but you must ensure there is somewhere for surface, rain or ground water and to prevent it from getting into the building.
-When it concerns damp and moisture it is usually the things you don’t notice that can become a big problem and cause damage to your investment and harming your tenant’s well-being.
+Protecting your rental property from dampness isn’t just about the interior of the building it’s also about the outside.
+You must ensure there is somewhere for rain, surface and underground water to flow, and stop it from coming inside.
+When it is damp and moisture, it’s usually those things that you aren’t aware of that can become a big problem, causing damages to your investment and harming your tenant’s well-being.

-Rental properties must have efficient drainage to get rid of the stormwater and surface waters, and ground water, including an appropriate runoff or outfall.
-Making sure that water is able to go, and it doesn’t sit beneath structures is an crucial aspect of making sure your property is dry.
+Rental properties should have efficient drainage to eliminate storm water, surface water, and ground water.
+This includes the proper outfall or runoff.
+Making sure that water is able to go, and that it can’t linger underneath the buildings is a vital aspect of keeping your property dry.

-In addition to an irrigation system to stop moisture from entering, if your rental has an enclosed gap between your floor and the ground, a ground moisture barrier must be installed if it is reasonably practicable to install it.
+In addition to the drainage system that will prevent moisture ingress, if your rental is enclosed between your flooring and the ground, a ground water barrier must be put in place when it’s reasonably practicable to install it.

-The ground-moisture barrier typically a sheet of polythene that is placed over the ground to stop any moisture in the ground from entering the building.
-It also assists in preventing any damage to your underfloor insulation.
+An underground moisture barrier generally a sheet of polythene that is placed over the ground to stop any moisture from the ground from getting into the home.
+It also helps in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection